matthewprice-github/Pewlett-Hackard-Analysis/README.md

 Considering that only ~1.5K of current employees are eligable for mentorship program, the answer is likely no. It will be hard for those 1.5K employees to fill the gap left by over 90K retirees.

 There are a couple of queires that could provide a little more insight into the silver tsunami.
 The question I believe would be most pressing is which titles at Pewlett Hackard have the highest percentage of employees planning to retire?
 We know that Senior Engineer has the most roles planning to retire by volume, and managers the least, but how many employees have those titles?
-To find out, a a query can be made using data from the [titles](https://github.com/matthewprice-github/Pewlett-Hackard-Analysis/blob/main/Data/titles.csv) table:
+To find out, a query can be made using data from the [titles](https://github.com/matthewprice-github/Pewlett-Hackard-Analysis/blob/main/Data/titles.csv) table:

 ```
 SELECT COUNT (DISTINCT (emp_no)), title